Search

 Champion Inter Milan face AC Milan, Real Madrid and Spurs in Champions League

-The UEFA Champions League group stage draw has pitted titleholders Inter Milan against Tottenham Hotspur, with Real Madrid set to face Inter’s fierce rivals AC Milan.
+In the UEFA Champions League group stage draw, titleholders Inter Milan will compete against Tottenham Hotspur, while Real Madrid is set to take on Inter’s intense rivals AC Milan.

-Inter, now in the care of former Liverpool manager Rafael Benitez, also have German side Werder Bremen and Dutch champions FC Twente for company in Group A along with Spurs, making their debut in the world’s most lucrative club competition.
+Under the guidance of former Liverpool manager Rafael Benitez, Inter will be joined in Group A by German side Werder Bremen and Dutch champions FC Twente, along with Spurs, who are making their first appearance in the world’s richest club competition.

-“This is a tough group.
-Inter are the clear favourites, but we are ninth in the UEFA rankings and we want to prove ourselves and finish second in the group.”
+“This group is quite challenging.
+Inter stands out as the clear favorites, but we are ranked ninth in UEFA and aim to demonstrate our capabilities to secure second place in the group.”

-Three-time European champions Manchester United have a trip across the border to play Scottish giants Rangers, with Spanish outfit Valencia and Bursaspor of Turkey completing Group C.
+Three-time European champions Manchester United will travel north to face Scottish power Rangers, while Spanish team Valencia and Turkey’s Bursaspor round out Group C.

-United and Rangers were drawn together at the same stage in 2003/2004 with United winning 3-0 at home and 1-0 at Ibrox.
+In the 2003/2004 season, United and Rangers faced each other at the same stage, with United winning both matches, 3-0 at home and 1-0 at Ibrox.

-United boss Sir Alex Ferguson, who played for Rangers in the 1960s, will be back on familiar territory as Rangers’ Ibrox stadium is in the Glasgow district of Govan where the United manager was born.
+Returning to familiar grounds, United manager Sir Alex Ferguson, who played for Rangers in the 1960s, will revisit Ibrox, situated in Govan, Glasgow, where he was born.

-“(Rangers manager) Walter Smith’s already been on the phone, talking about tickets for Old Trafford!
-Like me, he’s really looking forward to our games against each other,” Ferguson said.
+“(Rangers manager) Walter Smith has already contacted me about tickets for Old Trafford!
+Like me, he’s eagerly anticipating our matches,” Ferguson remarked.

-The 2009 winners Barcelona, one of eight top seeds, were thrown into Group D with Greek outfit Panathinaikos, Danish club FC Copenhagen, and Russian league winners Rubin Kazan.
+The 2009 champions, Barcelona, one of the eight top seeds, have been placed in Group D alongside Greek club Panathinaikos, Danish side FC Copenhagen, and Russian champions Rubin Kazan.

-“It could have been much worse.
-But we also need to address this group with plenty of concentration,” said the Dutchman, who was above all delighted to have been “spared the very long flights”.
+“It could have been considerably tougher.
+However, we must approach this group with full concentration,” said the Dutchman, who was mainly pleased to avoid “very long flights.”

-Chelsea, defeated by United in the Moscow final in 2008, are in Group F with Marseille, the only French team to lift the trophy, Spartak Moscow and Slovakian side Zilina.
+Chelsea, who lost to United in the Moscow final in 2008, are competing in Group F with Marseille, the only French team to win the trophy, Spartak Moscow, and Slovakian team Zilina.

-Arsenal face a long trip to Ukraine to play Shakhtar Donetsk in Group H and will also tackle Sporting Braga and Partizan Belgrade.
+Arsenal will embark on a lengthy journey to Ukraine to face Shakhtar Donetsk in Group H, where they will also encounter Sporting Braga and Partizan Belgrade.

-The first round of group games will take place on September 14 and 15, with the final taking place at Wembley on May 28, 2011.
+The opening round of group matches is scheduled for September 14 and 15, culminating in the final at Wembley on May 28, 2011.

 Agence France-Presse